nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/dialog-connector-simulator/README.md

 # Media Forking <a name="media-forking-section"></a>

 This feature allows customers to access the media which is the real time interaction between the human agent and the caller in the Webex Contact Center.

-## Dialog Connector Simulator for Media Forking
+## Using Dialog Connector Simulator for Media Forking

 The Dialog Connector Simulator is a sample code that demonstrates how to receive the media from the Webex Contact Center and do the further processing.